 Productivity is a measure of how efficiently production inputs are being used within the economy to produce output.
 Growth in productivity is a key determinant in improving a nation’s long-term material standard of living.

-We are considering a short delay to the 2015 publication of our productivity statistics to make the most of recent improvements in our data sources.
+We are delaying the 2015 publication of our productivity statistics to make the most of recent improvements in our data sources.

 Explore our latest productivity statistics.